 Before you can use the console for all of the visibility, health monitoring, and help desk features that the CMS provides, you must have in your tenant environment a minimum of the following:

 - A completed Active Directory domain registration for at least one Active Directory domain to which that pod has line of sight.

 - The Super Administrators role assigned to at least one group in that Active Directory domain.

 - The Cloud Monitoring Service (CMS) enabled for your tenant environment.
-The Administration Console's General Settings page provides the switches for enabling or disabling the CMS for your Horizon Cloud tenant environment.
+The console's General Settings page provides the switches for enabling or disabling the CMS for your Horizon Cloud tenant environment.
 The same switch controls the use of CMS for all of the cloud-connected pods in the same tenant environment.
-See General Settings in the Horizon Cloud Administration Console.
+See Customizable General Settings for Your Horizon Cloud Tenant Environment.

 The types of pods that you can connect to Horizon Cloud are described in Introduction to Horizon Cloud and Onboarding Pods to Become Cloud-Connected Pods.
 For the high-level steps needed to get useful cloud-connected pods that can leverage the Cloud Monitoring Service, see the suggested workflow for the pod type you want:

-- High-Level Workflow for When Your Very First Cloud-Connected Pod is from Deploying into Microsoft Azure
+- High-Level Workflow for When Your Very First Horizon Cloud Cloud-Connected Pod is from Using the Pod Deployer to Deploy a Pod into Microsoft Azure

-Use the following topics and their subtopics to learn about the Administration Console and the unified visibility, health monitoring, and help desk features that the Cloud Monitoring Service provides.
+Use the following topics and their subtopics to learn about the unified visibility, health monitoring, and help desk features that the Cloud Monitoring Service provides.